-The Fund's distributions may be taxable as ordinary income or capital gains, except when your investment is in an IRA, 401(k) or other tax-advantaged investment plan.
+The Fund's distributions may be taxable as ordinary income or capital gains, or, in some cases, qualified dividend income subject to tax at maximum federal rates that apply to long term capital gains, except when your investment is an IRA, 401(k) or other tax-advantaged investment plan.
+Subsequent withdrawals from such a tax-advantaged investment plan may be subject to federal income tax.